platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 To ensure your TLS certificates are valid for both requests from clients to the CDN and from the CDN to the server on Platform.sh, you need to take two additional steps:

-1. Configure your CDN to set the `X-Forwarded-Host` HTTP header to your domain like `example.com`.
+1. Configure your CDN to set the `X-Forwarded-Host` HTTP header to your domain, for example: `example.com`.
    That allows the request from the CDN to Platform.sh to still carry the original requested domain.
    The specific way to do so varies by the CDN.
 2. Ensure your app can read from the `X-Forwarded-Host` header should it need the Host information.